astronomer/docs/astro/deployment-settings.md

 This document focuses on configuring Deployments through the Cloud UI.
 To configure Deployments as code using the Astro CLI, see [Manage Deployments as code](manage-deployments-as-code.md).

 :::

 ## Configure Deployment details

+Deployment details define how users can view and interact with your Deployment.
+They include metadata settings, observability settings, and user access settings.

 ### Update a Deployment name and description